Harry-Skerritt/SpotifyCPP/README.md

 ---

+## Current Version: v0.9.0

+### What will be in v1.0.0
+- Documentation needs finalising
+- Some data types need fully implementing
+- Final tests

+---

 ## Built With

 - **[nlohmann/json](https://github.com/nlohmann/json)** - The "JSON for Modern C++" library.
 We use this for all JSON parsing and serialization.
 Its intuitive syntax allowed us to keep the library codebase clean and maintainable.